CIS 5511. Programming Techniques

 The proof of the master theorem is given in the textbook.
 It is important to realize that the three cases of the master theorem do not cover all the possibilities.

 As a special case, when a = b we have logba = 1.
-The above results are simplified to (1) Θ(n), (2) Θ(n lg n), and (3) Θ(f(n)), respectively, depending on whether f(n) is linear, or faster/slower.
+The above results are simplified to (1) Θ(n), (2) Θ(n lg n), and (3) Θ(f(n)), respectively, depending on whether f(n) is linear, or faster/slower than linear.
 We can see that Merge Sort belongs to Case 2.